HomeLatest NewsEnterprise ITGlobal tech investor Prosus picks majority stake in online training provider GoodHabitz

 The company has pumped in about $3 billion in the company since 2016 with the recent stake purchase costing about 212 million euros ($257.05 million).

 According to Prosus, the company will support GoodHabitz’ plans to expand in new markets outside its home market of the Netherlands.
-Founded in 2011, GoodHabitz focuses on training businesses and providing their employees with a broad range of digital learning solutions.
+Founded in 2011, GoodHabitz focuses on training businesses and providing their employees with a broad range of learning solutions.

 Advertisement